cocomarine/huddle-up-backend/README.md

 - Routing, middleware and controller functions
 - Database synchronisation, manipuation and validation using Sequelize, a promise-based Node.js ORM (Object-Relational Mapping) tool
 - Establishing complex relationships between database tables
-- XXXX use of auth controllerXXXX
+- Authentication and authorisation using bcrypt and JWT (JSON Web Token)
-- use of cor XXXX
+- Use of CORS (Cross-Origin Resource Sharing) to allow whitelisted requests to the web server
-- Creating test and development PostgreSQL databases in a Docker container for dev environment XXXX
+- Creating test and development PostgreSQL databases in a Docker container
 - Use of helpers and refractoring to make code DRY
 - Using Postman to manage API requests
 - Integration testing using Mocha, Chai and SuperTest